w3labkr/py-image-toolkit/README.md

 * `-o`, `--output-dir`: Output directory for processed images.
 (Default: `output`)
 * `--jpeg-quality`: Quality for JPG output (1-100, default: `95`).
 * `--webp-quality`: Quality for WEBP output (1-100, default: `80` for lossy WEBP).
 * `--strip-exif`: Remove all EXIF metadata from images.
+(Default: EXIF is preserved unless this flag is used).
-* `--overwrite` / `--no-overwrite`: Controls whether to overwrite existing output files.
-Files are overwritten by default.
+* `--overwrite`: Overwrite existing output files.
+By default, existing files are skipped.
 * `--include-extensions`: Process only files with these extensions (e.g., `jpg png`).
 * `--exclude-extensions`: Exclude files with these extensions from processing (e.g., `gif tiff`).
 * `--webp-lossless`: Use lossless compression for WEBP output (only applicable when the output format is WEBP).
+* `-v`, `--verbose`: Enable detailed (DEBUG level) logging.
+* `--version`: Show program's version number and exit.

 #### Examples